Step 3 - Find the names of parents

 - Civil Records available 1809 - 1865 : 3 generations approx. 250 EUR

-However, your starting point may be different and you'll need a more limited time span.
+However, you need to check what years are available for your municipality.
+And your starting point may be different and you'll need a more limited time span.
 In this case you can use the fees above as a guideline, and request a different timespan in the form.